HiroNewf/Network-Plus-Notes/README.md

         - Wireshark
         - Or even built-in tools
     - Solve complex application issues
-    - Good for find security issues as well
+    - Good for finding security issues as well
 - Port scanner
     - Scan for IP addresses and open ports
         - OS and service information as well